- ויאמר משׁה אל־יהושׁע בחר־לנו אנשׁים וצא הלחם בעמלק מחר אנכי נצב על־ראשׁ הגבעה ומטה האלהים בידי׃

-In his book, Love Your Neghbour' Rabbi Zelig Pliskin comments on this saying, "I once heard it said, "If you ask a question, you might be considered a fool for five minutes.
+In his book, Love Your Neighbour' Rabbi Zelig Pliskin comments on this saying, "I once heard it said, 'If you ask a question, you might be considered a fool for five minutes.
 But if you don't ask a question, you will remain a fool your entire life."'

-Once at a writer's conference someone said, "We need to stop looking at people as 'wrong', and instead start look at them as 'lost'"
+Once at a writer's conference someone said, "We need to stop looking at people as 'wrong', and instead start looking at them as 'lost."

 I think that it couldn't be more true.
 As teachers, we must always remind ourselves that we were not born with the knowledge we profess.
-Like everyone else, we were born ignoramus'.
-We also need to also keep in mind that we did not teach ourselves.
+Like everyone else, we were born ignoramus.
+We also should keep in mind that we did not teach ourselves.
 Someone took the time to teach us either personally, on paper, or on digital tools.
-Everyone of us sits on the shoulders of the knowledge of someone else.
-At the end of the day, we are only the products of Hashem's infinite patience, as we do not know how long Hashem had been trying to drive the point home up to the day when we said, 'Eureka!'
+Everyone of us sits on the shoulders of giants.
+At the end of the day, we are only the products of HaShem's infinite patience, as we do not know how long HaShem had been trying to drive the point home up to the day when we said, 'Eureka!'

 We need to resist the temptation to look down on those who have not yet received the knowledge we have.
 The key to resist that temptation is to remember where we come from.
 Who knows, it is possible that one day, those on whom we look down today will surpass us.
 The true mark of a teacher is in the number of students who have surpassed him.

-Remembering these things helps us all to look at the people we teach, whether they are our children, our friends, co-workers, employees, or congregants with compassion, love, and respect, just like Moshe did with Yehoshua.
+Remembering these things helps us all to look at the people we teach, whether they are our children, our friends, co-workers, employees, or congregants. with compassion, love, and respect, just like Moshe did with Y’hoshua.

 Our Master was a great teacher.
 He was tireless and patient.
 He used familiar talmudic parables so the simple and uneducated people could understand Him (Mat 13:10-11).
 He spoke to people in a relate-able language.

-May we impart on others the patience He has, and ever continues to impart upon us.
+May we impart on others the patience He has and continues to impart upon us.

 May we learn to follow the apostle's injunction,